dxc-technology/about-devops-dojo/blog/_posts/2020-04-14-introducing-online-devops-dojo.md

 First, we would like to welcome everyone trying out the learning modules.
 We sincerely hope they will help in supporting your DevOps adoption.

-Second, we plan to release new modules, depending on the reception of the initial launch.
+Second, we plan to continue to release new modules, following the positive community reaction to the initial launch.

 Beyond the initial launch, we are eager to build a community around the Online DevOps Dojo — a community of module maintainers, translators, story tellers and even creators of new learning modules.